EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

    :name: Hellenkamp_autocorr_FRET_Eff

    Corrected FRET efficiency histogram with the fitting result after using the *Magic Button*

+Now, knowing that the corrected FRET efficiancy is 0.164, we can calculate the distance using the same reported :math:`R_{0}` value of 62.6  A\ :sup:`o`\.

 .. -----------------------------------------------------

 ..
 Overview - Example 2